shubham2704/major-project/README.md

-# js13k-2020-wizard-with-a-shotgun
+# wizard-with-a-shotgun

-> My 2020 entry for the js13kgames competition, WIZARD WITH A SHOTGUN.
+> My 2020 entry for the Major Project, WIZARD WITH A SHOTGUN.

 ## INSTRUCTIONS